dhimmel/scopus/README.md

 ```

 Then use `source activate scopus` and `source deactivate` to activate or deactivate the environment.
 On windows, use `activate scopus` and `deactivate` instead.

+## License

+All original work in this repository is dedicated to the public domain under [CC0 1.0 Universal](https://creativecommons.org/publicdomain/zero/1.0/legalcode).
+Note that this repository incorporates publicly available datasets that were not explicitly released with a public license.
+The authors of this repository claim no ownership of this content.